ewanhowell5195/ModelApplier/README.md

 ## GlintApplier
 ModelApplier can also be used to apply and remove the glint effect from any item.
-1. Open `ModelApplier` as outlined above
+1. Open `ModelApplier` as outlined above.
-2. Open the `GlintApplier` option
+2. Open the `GlintApplier` option.
-3. Select either `Apply Enchantment Glint` or `Remove Enchantment Glint` to add or remove enchantment glints
+3. Select either `Apply Enchantment Glint` or `Remove Enchantment Glint` to add or remove enchantment glints.

 ## Reset Model
 Need to undo every change?
 Use the `Reset Model` option to remove the custom model, glint override, and wearable component from your held item.
 1. Open `ModelApplier`
-2. Open the `Reset Model` option
+2. Open the `Reset Model` option.
 3. Confirm with `Yes, reset it`